 Students are not expected to confine themselves exclusively to these lectures: in consultation with their supervisors, they are encouraged to attend other lectures which may be relevant to their general interests and in prospective dissertation topics.
 The Division also offers a separate fieldwork research methodology paper (Paper 4).

 - Systems of Power and Knowledge (Paper 2)

 - Optional Papers (Paper 3)

-Our intention in the course is to cover the main approaches, methods and findings of social anthropology.
+The intension of the course is to provide students with a thorough grounding in the approaches, methods and findings of social anthropology.
 The field is large and you will find that the coursework is intensive.
 There are a number of components to it:

 • introductory sessions;

-• assessment (in the form of a set essay, exams and thesis).
+• assessment (in the form of a set essay, exams and dissertation).